zagroubi/zagroubi/README.md

-- 👋 Hi, I’m @zagroubi
+**Hi there, I'm Alaa Zagrouba**
-- 👀 I’m interested in Competetive Programming, cybersecurity and web development
+ I am an undergraduate computer engineering student at ISIxBursa Technical University.
+I love learning about WEB!
+Also, I play CTFs, for fun :)

-- 🌱 I’m currently learning Algorithms, Data Structure and Web Vulnerabilities
+- 🌱 I'm currently exploring cyber security and web development.
-- 💞️ I’m looking to collaborate on any project that can develop my skills
+- 💞️ I’m looking to collaborate on any web security project
 - 📫 How to reach me: zagrouba.alaa0101@gmail.com

 <!---